RootstockCollective/collective-rewards-sc/specs/SPECIFICATION.md

 ## Builder incentivization

-In order for the Builder to distribute rewards, they need to earn rewards.
-Builders could also incentivize votes by allocating Rewards on Gauge contracts by means of `Gauge#incentivizeWithRewardToken()` and `Gauge#incentivizeWithCoinbase()`.
-Those rewards will be available only for the Backers who vote for the Builder and they'll be undistinguishable between the rewards gained by votes.
+In order for the Builder to receive rewards, they need to capture Backers attention and votes.
+Beside the Builder network community value itself, and setting a compelling backers reward, Builders could also pump their rewards up on theirs Gauge contracts by means of `Gauge#incentivizeWithRewardToken()` and `Gauge#incentivizeWithCoinbase()`.
+Those rewards will be available only for the Backers who vote for the Builder on the ongoing cycle and they'll be undistinguishable from the rewards gained by votes.